 344. WR Insurers also rely on Exclusion 3(2) in Section Three.
 They contend it gives an example of practical irrecoverability; the argument being that it envisages that the insured has to pursue an indemnity under the OP up to the point at which recoverability is resolved before Contingent Cover is obtained.
 Again, it appears to me that this attributes too much significance to this provision.
 In context it is to be read as dealing with a particular circumstance in which there is non-payment of the claim under the Principal Insurance, rather than indicating what must be shown in relation to any claim under the Contingent Cover.
-In circumstances where the Principal Insurance has failed to respond at the first instance to a claim for indemnity, and it is at least possible that that failure is due to the insolvency of the Principal Insurers, then it is comprehensible that Contingent Cover insurers' failure has been ascertained.
-However, in my view both the existence and the limits of this exclusion themselves seem to indicate that there is no broader principle that no indemnity under the Contingent Cover would be available until the outcome of a claim to the Principal Insurers, have been ascertained.
+In circumstances where the Principal Insurance has failed to respond at the first instance to a claim for indemnity, and it is at least possible that that failure is due to the insolvency of the Principal Insurers, then it is comprehensible that Contingent Cover insurers should not be obliged to indemnify the Insured until the reason for the Principal Insurers' failure has been ascertained.
+However, in my view both the existence and the limits of this exclusion themselves seem to indicate that there is no broader principle that no indemnity under the Contingent Cover would be available until the outcome of a claim to the Principal Insurers, and the reasons for that outcome, have been ascertained.